(Photo courtesy of NetPS Plant Finder)

 A beautiful stemless variety producing dark green rosettes with gray spotting, arranged in lines, and red teeth along the margins; produces racemes of flat topped, orange-red flower clusters in summer; a wonderful garden or container accent

-Soap Aloe's attractive succulent sword-like leaves remain dark green in color with distinctive gray spots and tinges of red throughout the year.
+Soap Aloe's attractive succulent sword-like leaves remain dark green in color with distinctive gray spots and tinges of red throughout the year on a plant with an upright spreading habit of growth.
 It features dainty racemes of orange tubular flowers with red overtones and purple tips rising above the foliage from early to late summer.
-The fruit is not ornamentally significant.

 Soap Aloe is an herbaceous evergreen perennial with an upright spreading habit of growth.
 Its wonderfully bold, coarse texture can be very effective in a balanced garden composition.